 If you have an open dialogue, dive right in

 Are you already in a good place in terms of being able to communicate with your partner?
-That's a great start, Xanet Pailet, Living an Orgasmic Life: Heal Yourself and Awaken Your Pleasure tells SheKnows.
+That’s a great start, Xanet Pailet, sex and intimacy coach and author of Living an Orgasmic Life: Heal Yourself and Awaken Your Pleasure tells SheKnows.

 “The conversation with a partner is pretty straightforward if you have already established open communication around your sex life,” she says.